While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

 The messenger bag and suitcase bag has returned to mainstream fashion, making the choices plentiful for vintage 1940s inspired looks.

 Besides trendy purse shops, thrift or charity shops are an ideal place to find 1940s style purses.
 Many cheap plastic or faux leather bags from the ’80s and ’90s look similar to the ’40s style.
-The three in the picture on the left are purses Debbie picked up at a local thrift store.
+The three in the picture below are purses I picked up at a local thrift store.